Eusebio Di Francesco: Early years

+Sassuolo

 On 19 June 2012, Di Francesco was appointed the head coach of Serie B side Sassuolo.
 At the end of 2012–13 season, he guided Sassuolo to the Serie B championship and promotion to the top-flight campaign.
 He was sacked on 28 January 2014 after a poor run of results, only to be re-appointed to the post on 3 March 2014 after results did not improve in his absence.
-From March 2014 onwards, results improved and Di Francesco successfully coached to save Sassuolo from relegation thanks to a run of positive results (13 points in the final seven games of the season).
+From March 2014 onwards, results improved, and Di Francesco successfully coached to save Sassuolo from relegation thanks to a run of positive results (13 points in the season's final seven games).
 In June 2014, it was announced Di Francesco had signed an extension that will keep him contracted with Sassuolo until June 2016.
 He extended his contract again in April 2016, which would last until June 2019.
 Sassuolo finished the 2015–16 Serie A season in sixth place, sealing a spot in the third qualifying round of the 2016–17 UEFA Europa League.
 The following season, Sassuolo managed to advance to the Europa League play-offs under Di Francesco, and eventually sealed a spot in the Europa League group stage.

+Roma

-On 13 June 2017, Di Francesco was appointed as Roma head coach, replacing Luciano Spalletti, who left for Inter.
-In his first season with the Serie A club, he finished third, qualifying for the 2018–19 UEFA Champions League.
+On 13 June 2017, Di Francesco was appointed as Roma head coach, replacing Luciano Spalletti, who had left for Internazionale.
+In his first season, he finished third, qualifying for the 2018–19 UEFA Champions League.
 In the 2017–18 UEFA Champions League, Roma qualified for the knockout round after topping a group including Chelsea and Atlético Madrid.
-In the quarter finals, Roma were able to overturn a 4–1 first leg deficit to defeat Barcelona to progress to the next round.
-They were eventually defeated by Liverpool in the semi finals (7–6 on aggregate).
+In the quarter-finals, Roma were able to overturn a 4–1 first-leg deficit to defeat Barcelona and progress to the next round.
+They were eventually defeated by Liverpool in the semi-finals (7–6 on aggregate).

-On 30 January 2019, Roma were knocked out of 2018–19 Coppa Italia after being beaten 7–1 by Fiorentina.
+On 30 January 2019, Roma were knocked out of 2018–19 Coppa Italia, after being beaten 7–1 by Fiorentina.
 On 7 March 2019, Di Francesco was sacked by Roma following a Champions League exit in the round of 16 against Porto.
-At the time of his sacking, Roma were 5th in Serie A. Jim Pallotta, club's president to Roma's official website:
+At the time of his sacking, Roma were fifth in Serie A. Jim Pallotta, club's president, posted to Roma's official website:

+Sampdoria

 On 22 June 2019, he was appointed new head coach of Serie A club Sampdoria.
-On 7 October 2019, with Sampdoria in last place in Serie A table and with 6 losses in 7 league games, he left the club by mutual consent.
+On 7 October 2019, with Sampdoria in last place in Serie A table and with six losses in seven league games, he left the club by mutual consent.

+Cagliari

-Di Francesco was appointed manager of yet another Serie A club, Cagliari, on 3 August 2020.
+Di Francesco was appointed manager of another Serie A club, Cagliari, on 3 August 2020.
 Di Francesco was sacked on 22 February 2021.

+Hellas Verona

-On 7 June 2021, he was unveiled as the new Hellas Verona head coach, signing a two-year contract, until 30 June 2023, starting with the 2021–22 Serie A season. but following three defeats in the first three league games he was sacked on 14 September 2021.
+On 7 June 2021, he was unveiled as the new Hellas Verona head coach, signing a two-year contract, until 30 June 2023, starting with the 2021–22 Serie A season. but following three defeats in the first three league games, he was sacked on 14 September 2021.